theo-armour/agenda/0-agenda.md

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/pages/contents/00-snippets/1-slogan-of-the-day.md&quot;">Slogan</a>

 * 2024-05-26 ~ Even if it's not real, deal with it ~ Everything you perceive, how real is it?
 Who knows?
 So, assume it's real
 * 2024-05-26 ~ Apple devices: you don't need to ever open the hood ~ Other devices: you are to open the hood

 ## Today

 * ?
-* Photo of BobC
-* Claudia B: program details
+*
 * Photo of Daddy
 * Tania